Annual Report of the Adults Principal Social Worker 2025 to 2026

 Practice Quality

-• Practice Quality Assurance Framework with new simplified audit system.
+• Practice Quality Assurance Framework with a simplified audit system.
 Includes observation of practice, practice and supervision audits.
-Allows organisational view on practice themes.
+Allows organisational view on practice themes

-• Embedding the senior managers quality assurance activity, receiving and feeding back on examples of case work and undertaking customer interviews.
+• Continued senior managers quality assurance activity, receiving and feeding back on examples of case work and undertaking customer interviews

-• Commenced a quarterly Quality and Experience Review meeting, receiving and reviewing findings from the range of activities providing any feedback and insights into the quality of support and experiences of those accessing Adult Social Care.
+• Leading the Quality and Experience Review meeting, receiving and reviewing findings from the range of activities providing dieback and insights into the quality of support and experiences of those accessing Adult Social Care

 Professional Curiosity